-New study helps people with autism improve driving
+U. Michigan study to help those with autism improve driving

 So, Mielewski, a technical fellow of sustainability at Ford, approached her boss in 2018 “and just blurted out: “Would you support a program to help autistic spectrum kids to learn how to drive?”

-“And he immediately said, ‘Yes!’ ”
+“And he immediately said, ‘Yes!’”

 Ann Arbor Academy, a school for students with learning and social differences, hosted driving lessons.
 Hodges designed the simulated drives and oversaw the study.
 Ford footed the bill.